theweebcoders/CommercialBreaker/README.md

 **Step 4** Add Flex

 Just click the "Add Flex" button it will automatically add Flex to your channel.
 It will take a few minutes, but when it's done, you will see there is now Flex between the to ads and back bumps.

+# How to use Absolution

+Absolution is a web interface for the CommercialBreaker and Toonami Tools.
+It is the bridge of the Absolution.
+It is the command center of your Toonami invasion.
+It is the... you get the idea.
+It's the Web Interface.

+The good news is that the Absolution is mostly the same as TOM.
+So instead of repeating everything, we are just going to tell you what's different.

+## The Differences

+The first thing you to undertand is this is a web interface and it's intended to be run in a docker container.
+If you are not running this in a docker container you're gonna have a bad time.
+The reasons will become clear as we go on.

+### The web interface will not ask you for your folders

+The webui is intended to be run in a docker container.
+This means that the folders are going to be mounted to the container.

+So how does it know where your folders are?
+Well, you need to set some environment variables.

+You need to set the following environment variables:

+    ANIME_FOLDER - This is the folder that contains your Anime BUMPS_FOLDER - This is the folder that contains your bumps SPECIAL_BUMPS_FOLDER - This is the folder that contains your special bumps WORKING_FOLDER - This is the folder that we will use for cutting your Anime

+You set these variables in the .env file in the CommercialBreaker folder.
+You can see an example of this in the example.env file already in the folder.

+## The web interface is incomplete

+### Logining into Plex (Absolution)

+When you click the "Login with Plex" button, a new window will open to log in to Plex... unless you are running this in a docker container.
+If you are running this in a docker container, you will need to look at the log and find the URL to log in to Plex.
+You will need to copy this URL and paste it into a browser.
+We are working on a fix for this, but for now, this is how you do it.

+### Flex

+The web interface is not complete at this current time it cannot add Flex to your channel.
+We are working on this and hope to have it done soon.

+# How to use Clydes

+Clydes is a command-line interface for the CommercialBreaker and Toonami Tools.
+It is the bridge of the Absolution.
+It is the command center of your Toonami invasion.
+It is the... you get the idea.
+It's the CLI.

+Clydes is a question-based interface answer the questions and it will guide you through the process of setting up your Toonami channel.

+To be honest, we don't recommend you use this.
+Not that it's bad, it's just that TOM or Absolution are much easier to use but we know some people think the command line makes them look cool.
+They use arch btw.

 # How it works